65MO/Galaxy-E/tools/stoc/Readme_mainglm.txt

-Estimate temporal evolution of of population per species  - ExeMainGlmGalaxy.r This script analyse the temporal evolution of species population and create graphical vizualisation.
+Estimate temporal evolution of population per species  - ExeMainGlmGalaxy.r This script analyse the temporal evolution of species population and create graphical vizualisation.

 Script needs the followings inputs :